Things to Do Right After a Car Accident + Tips on Recovery

 Since injuries may take a while to manifest themselves, keep a daily journal to track the condition of your body.
 Document pain, including how intense it is, where on the body you experience it, and even what time of day you noticed it.
 Document every interaction you have with doctors and insurance companies as well.
 When documenting your injuries, keep in mind that this journal might have to be turned over to an insurance company if you make a claim.

 Personal injury: What to Expect Following a Car Accident

 Car accidents can result in very complex, and sometimes very hard to treat injuries.
 Here are some common injuries people may experience:

 Soft Tissue Injuries

-So-called “soft tissue injuries” are most common kinds of personal injury.
+So-called “soft tissue injuries” are the most common types of personal injuries resulting from a car accident.
 Soft tissues are the soft parts of the body such as muscles, tendons, and ligaments.
 Symptoms often include localized pain at the site of the injury.

-While it seems obvious, broken bones deserve special attention following an auto accident.
+While it seems obvious, broken bones deserve special attention following a car accident.
 This is because they can cause lifelong, life-changing injuries, especially if the bones do not heal properly.
 Rehabilitation becomes essential.

-Concussion is another common injury experienced following auto accidents.
+Concussion is another common injury experienced after a motor vehicle accident.
 Symptoms include headaches, blurred vision, dizziness, inability to concentrate, and sensitivity to sounds and light.

 At the first suspicion of a concussion, seek medical treatment immediately, as serious complications could follow.